Karen Ashe

+In July 2022, concerns were raised that certain images in a 2006 Nature paper co-authored by Ashe and her postdoctoral student Sylvain Lesné were manipulated.
+In May 2023, the Star Tribune reported that Ashe was using new techniques to re-do the work reported in the 2006 Nature study, this time without Lesné, and that she stated "it's my responsibility to establish the truth of what we've published".
+The new article was published in March 2024.
+The 2006 article was retracted in June 2024; all of the original authors except Lesné agreed with the retraction.

 Personal life and education

-Ashe's parents came to the United States from China to pursue PhDs; her father, C.C.
+Ashe's parents came to the United States from China in 1943 to pursue PhDs, before settling in the Minneapolis–Saint Paul area.
+Her father, C.C.
 Hsiao, taught aerospace engineering at the University of Minnesota, and her mother, Joyce, was a biochemist.
 She has three younger siblings.

 Attending the St. Paul Academy and Summit School in the 1970s, Ashe's interest in the brain began in primary school, where she excelled in math, along with music.
 She obtained her undergraduate degree at Harvard University in 1975 in chemistry and physics, starting as a sophomore at the age of 17.
 She went on to earn her PhD in brain and cognitive sciences at MIT in 1981 and her MD from Harvard in 1982.

-Ashe's husband, James is a neurologist; she has three children (two sons and a daughter).
+Ashe's husband, James, is a neurologist; she has three children (two sons and a daughter).